paulmupenda/Ml_service/README.md

 # Ml_service
-This is a protect in witch i test models of machine learning using django
+This is a project in witch i test models of machine learning using django